-Ethnicity outcomes ($G(\varepsilon^)$ in the model) Censuses always report gender, birth year and ethnicity for each individual, which provides our measure of ethnicity outcomes.
+Ethnicity outcomes (m in the model) Censuses always report gender, birth year and ethnicity for each individual, which provides our measure of ethnicity outcomes.
 As shown by the summary statistics in Table 1, 47 percent of the children in Han-Minority families are minorities whereas 94 percent of the children in Minority-Han families are minorities.
 This is fact F1 in the introduction.
 The high share of minority children in Minority-Han families is not only associated with little covariation over time, but also with little variation over space (see Figure 3b below).
 This is consistent with our model predictions discussed in Section 3.2.
 As a result, our analysis focuses on the children in Han-Minority families.

 In our analysis to follow, we take the mixed marriages as given and focus on the choice of ethnicity for children.
 It is possible that some regions are more open to mixed marriages as well as to minority identity for the children.
-To take this into consideration, we always control for prefecture fixed effects and provincial-specific trends in our econometric specifications.
-We also discuss endogenous mixed marriages among the alternative explanations for our results in Section 7.4, which provides additional estimates to address the prospective omitted-variable problem.
+To take this into consideration, we always control for prefecture fixed effects and non-parametric province-specific trends in our econometric specifications.
+We also discuss whether endogenous mixed marriages could provide an alternative explanations for our main results and present empirical estimates which suggest that they cannot.